conorwalsh/advent-of-code-2020-c/README.md

 To build a change using gcc ``gcc challenge.c -o challenge`` the run using ``./challenge``

 All files tested on Linux only but should run most systems

+Solutions are for the 2020 Advent of Code: https://adventofcode.com/